minio/docs/source/operations/checklists/software.rst

      - Load balancer to handle routing of requests (for example, `NGINX <https://www.nginx.com/>`__)

    * - :octicon:`circle`
-     - :ref:`Prometheus <minio-metrics-collect-using-prometheus>` setup for monitoring and metrics
+     - :ref:`Prometheus <minio-metrics-collect-using-prometheus>` or a Prometheus-compatible setup for monitoring and metrics

    * - :octicon:`circle`
      - :ref:`Grafana configured <minio-grafana>` for dashboards